 When was the last time, that look was on your face?
 The last time when you dropped the heavy burden of fears, and beheld the magic of life?
 This photo reflects the majesty of our world, the beauty of creation and it is how you behold the wonder of life.

 Remember the movie “Dune”?
 The line around fear has stayed with me, Frank Herbert was a master with this thought around fear.

-Fear is something that we can’t run away from.
-Running away only puts more distance between us and the solution to our fear.
+Fear is something that you can’t run away from.
+Running away only puts more distance between you and the solution to your fear.
 The only way to deal with fear, is to face the illusions that it brings.
 You can only be fearless, when you learn to recognize the illusions from what is true and real.

 Reality of Fear